Abdul-Hannan-21/Migraine-Pain-Tracker/README.md

 4. Once the environment is ready, run the Flask app using: `python app.py`.
 5. Access the application in your browser at the provided URL.

-**Note:** Ensure that you have Python and lask  installed for both local and GitHub Codespaces development.
+**Note:** Ensure that you have Python and Flask installed for both local and GitHub Codespaces development.

+---

 Feel free to reach out with any questions or feedback!